ivdpol/QuantifierComplexity/README.md

 python distplot.py --max_expr_len 5 --max_model_size 8 --language_name "Logical_index" --lang_gen_date "2020-12-25" --log_reg_date "2021-05-05" --sample_size 5000 --repeat 20000 --bootstrap_id 1
 ```

-This will plot the distribution of the complexity coefficients for a bootstrapped logistic regression series with 20,000 runs, which are stored in `.csv` files in [results/Language=Logical_index-max_model_size=8/2020-12-25/analysis/log_regression/2021-05-05/csv/](results/Language=Logical_index-max_model_size=8/2020-12-25/analysis/log_regression/2021-05-05/csv/).
+This will plot the distribution of the complexity coefficients for a bootstrapped logistic regression series with 20,000 runs, and sample size 5000, which are stored in `.csv` files in [results/Language=Logical_index-max_model_size=8/2020-12-25/analysis/log_regression/2021-05-05/csv/](results/Language=Logical_index-max_model_size=8/2020-12-25/analysis/log_regression/2021-05-05/csv/).
 It also prints and stores the mean values and the 95% CI of the coefficients in a `.txt` file.

 To run your own logistic regression series and store the results in `.csv` files, use [src/logistic_regression.py](src/logistic_regression.py).